 The best way to avoid paying interest on your credit card is to pay your bills on time – a great way of not forgetting is to set up a direct debit to pay off your balance in full at the end of each month.

-Some cards offer much longer interest-free periods as a way of enticing new customers – these are known as 0% purchase credit cards, with some deals lasting for well over a year before you start paying interest.
+Some cards offer much longer interest free periods as a way of enticing new customers – these are known as 0% purchase credit cards, with some deals lasting for well over a year before you start paying interest.

-Transferring your balance to an interest-free card
+Transferring your balance to a 0% credit card

 If you want to move an existing balance so you can take advantage of 0% introductory rates, you’ll still have to pay a balance transfer fee of around 3% of the amount transferred.